By Danu Forest

 On the 31st, or on its older date November 7th light a candle for remembrance, and spend a few minutes remembering your mother’s and father’s ancestral lines, sending them your gratitude and asking that they be blessed and healed.
 See yourself free of their burdens, and be strengthened by their support for your life ahead.

-May there be a blessing upon our harvest!
+May there be a blessing upon your bloodlines!

-Danu Forest is the author of The Magical Year. has been a practising druid witch and Celtic shaman for over twenty years, has been teaching Celtic shamanism and witchcraft for over a decade, and runs a shamanic consultation and healing practice.
+About the author: Danu Forest, author of The Magical Year, has been a practising druid witch and Celtic shaman for over twenty years, and teaching Celtic shamanism and witchcraft for over a decade, as well as running a shamanic consultation and healing practice.
 She is the author of Nature Spirits: wyrd lore and wild fey magic (Wooden Books), The Druid Shaman (Moon Books) and Celtic Tree Magic (Llewellyn), creates and teaches email correspondence courses, writes a “Danu’s Cauldron” blog for witchesandpagans.com, and has been published in magazines such as Kindred Spirit, Soul and Spirit, and Pagan Dawn.
-She is also an Ard BanDrui in the Irish Druid Clan of Dana, an ordained priestess, a druid grade member of OBOD (Order of Bards, Ovates (healers/seers) and Druids) and a member of the Society for Shamanic Practitioners
+She is also an Ard BanDrui in the Irish Druid Clan of Dana, an ordained priestess, a druid grade member of OBOD (Order of Bards, Ovates (healers/seers) and Druids) and a member of the Society for Shamanic Practitioners.